chenebuah/TL-VAE/README.md

 # TL-VAE Model

-Title: **Target-learning the Latent Space of a Variational Autoencoder model for the Inverse Design of Stable Perovskites**
+Title: **Target-learning the Latent Space of a Variational Autoencoder model for the Inverse Design of Stable Perovskites.**

 Accepted for publication at the *36th Canadian Conference on Artificial Intelligence* (Montreal, June-2023).